 Understanding Hidradenitis Suppurativa: New Pathways to Treatment

-Explore recent advancements in the treatment of hidradenitis suppurativa, focusing on innovative therapies and their mechanisms.
+Explore the latest advancements in the treatment of hidradenitis suppurativa, focusing on emerging therapeutic strategies and their clinical implications.